 As a result, a search icon will appear at the very end of your navigation menu.
-Now there can be a case that in some themes like Storefront the Last Item in Menu configuration isn’t under the Header option.
+Now there can be a case that in some themes like Storefront, the Last Item in the Menu configuration isn’t under the Header option.

 In this situation, you have to add the WordPress search system manually by using one of the following options.